hageyahhoo/Agile2020/Agile2020.md

 The first one is applying "Design Sprint" [21] for solving complicated technical problems at a brownfield product.
 In July 2019, one product development team which develops and operates one mature product contacted us to help improving their Test Automation activities.
 However, we soon found that they had been struggling with isolation of problems and disagreements on solutions among team members.
 To solve confusions and teach the team members how to overcome this situation, we started utilizing Design Sprint by working with the team.
 Design Sprint is basically for Product Management.
 However, we have been utilizing this idea for solving technical issues.
 We try new technical ideas and tools within 1-week.
 We gather feedbacks and decide whether to proceed the idea or switch to other one within this short cycle.
 We continue this inspection and adaptation cycle until solving problems.
 After these series of investigation cycles, the team has been simplifying their integration tests by adapting to Testcontainers [22] and improving hidden Slow Tests problem [23] by their own.

 The second one is building and providing "Testable and Disposable Infrastructure" to product development teams to make testing easier without fear.
 Currently, our company doesn't have enough production-like test environments.
 It makes us hard to test enough to detect bugs and reproduce outages quickly without fear for operation miss and misconfiguration.
 It is becoming a huge barrier for testing.
-Therefore, we have been trying to build production-like test environments with Container and its orchestration mechanism with Docker [24] and Kubernetes [25].
+Therefore, we have been trying to build production-like test environments with Container and its orchestration mechanism by Docker [24] and Kubernetes [25].
 We are aiming to provide a test environment which is easy to copy, destroy, and restore.
 We are inspired by the idea of Immutable infrastructure [26].

 The third one is to scale out our activities.
 Now our team has only 4 members.
 As I explained earlier, we SET team ruled to work with target product development teams together as the first step.
-However, it is impractical to expand improvement company-wide with only 4 members.
+However, it is impractical to expand improvements company-wide with only 4 members.
 Therefore, we have been trying to find practitioners who are interested in Test Automation and Agile throughout the company, unite them by forming an informal team, and expand our activities with them together.
 We are considering to utilize the idea of "Guild" [27] at Spotify.
 <br />
 <br />
 <br />